 Two years into my recovery I still climbed in and out of myself knowing it wasn't healthy, but it kept depression at bay.
 I had heard reading "The Prayer of Jabez" by Bruce Wilkerson for thirty days would show me how one daily prayer would change my life.

 Days had no nights.
-About half way through writing my memoir, boredom set in and wondered if I could make something up.
+About halfway through writing my memoir, boredom set in and wondered if I could make something up.

 Soon after characters came to life.
 I talked with Dr. Detwiler about what was taking place in my mind and was intrigued to hear some people receive a talent after experiencing a brain trauma.
-After that revelation, I went home, sat down in front of my computer, and like a court reporter recorded everything my fictional characters said to one another.
+After that revelation, I went home, sat down in front of my computer, and as a court reporter recorded everything my fictional characters said to one another.

 While very nice rejection letters trickled into my inbox, in my mind, I kept seeing a Vintage print through a transparent sole on a pair of shoes and wondered how I could make them.
 Oh, my goodness Laura Britt Shoe Company is a testament to believing we are capable to do just about anything if we try.